Illustration of a lifter doing a 5-day workout split to build more muscle.

 5-day workout splits are great for building muscle.
 They aren’t necessarily better than 3-day, 4-day, or 6-day routines, though.
 It all depends on what exercises you choose, how well you train, how much effort you put in, and how you divide up your training volume.

-Dividing your training volume into 3 full-body workouts is a great default, especially for beginners.
+Dividing your training volume into 3 full-body workouts is a great default for beginners.
 I gained my first 50 pounds that way.
-But as your lifts grow gradually heavier, those workouts become more fatiguing, eventually devolving into neverending nightmare slogs.
+But as you get stronger, full-body workouts become more fatiguing, eventually devolving into neverending nightmare slogs.

-So, there are two reasons you might want to use a 5-day split:
+So, there are two ways to program a 5-day split:

-• You could do short workouts.
+- You could do short workouts.
 2–3 exercises 5 days per week.
-A few sets of dips, a few sets of pull-ups, and you’re out in 20 minutes.
+A few sets of dips, a few sets of pull-ups, some biceps curls, and you’re out in 20 minutes.
 I do this during periods of maintenance.
 I really enjoy it.

 The 5-Day Bro Split